-Target Username Specifies the username that the initiator must supply to connect to the target using CHAP authentication.
+Specifies the password that the initiator must supply to connect to the target using CHAP authentication.
 It must be in the range from 12 through 16 characters.
-(This is not the password with which you logged in to SMC IS; it is specific to the iSCSI target you are defining.)
+(This is not the password with which you logged in to the Management Center; it is specific to the iSCSI target you are defining.)